TriForceX/MiyooCFW/Rev1-Guide-EN.md

    ```
    MiOS image file name example > MiOS_v1.0_20190203.zip, MiOS_v1.0_20190203.z01, MiOS_v1.0_20190203.z02 ...
    ```
+   **Note:** You can get an alternative more updated image/kernel from Christian Haitian repository [here](https://github.com/christianhaitian/BittBoyV1).
 2. Remove all partitions of SD card and format it with FAT32 etc. (I used Windows Disk Management)
 3. Download `win32diskimager` and install it.
    https://sourceforge.net/projects/win32diskimager/